testbeam45/framework-spring-cucumber-testng/README.md

 # Troubleshooting

-- Execute the following commands to resolve any dependency issues
+- Execute the following commands inside the project to resolve any dependency issues
-    1. `cd ~/install directory path/spring-cucumber-testng-parallel-test-harness`
+    1. `mvn clean install -DskipTests`
-    2. `mvn clean install -DskipTests`
+    2. `mvn clean install -fae`

 # References
 Documentation about Appium and Selenium Grid